socrata-platform/sensu-plugins-habitat/README.md

 ***check-habitat-service-health.rb***

-With only default options, the `check-habitat-service-health.rb` script assumes a Habitat supervisor on `127.0.0.1:9631`, iterates over all services running under that supervisor, and returns a CRITICAL result for any services with a failing health check.
+With only default options, the `check-habitat-service-health.rb` script assumes a Habitat supervisor on `127.0.0.1:9631`, iterates over all services running under that supervisor, and aggregates their health check statuses.
+The final overall status of the check is whatever the most serious status is of any one service, e.g. if 4/5 services are OK and one is in WARNING, the check result will be a WARNING.

 ```shell
 check-habitat-service-health.rb